ayl-duke-dev-28/incident-response/README.md

 - No Jira or Linear ticket creation.
 - No human approval workflow for shell remediation.
 - No provider-specific alert normalization beyond the shared alert schema.
+- The console is local-first and has no authentication, RBAC, or approval gates.
+It is read-only today, but it exposes full incident detail to anyone who can reach the port.
+Bind it to localhost.
+- The console does not auto-refresh.
+Reload to see triage progress.